Higher operations in string topology of classifying spaces: Applications

+of inclusions homomorphisms.
+This map is certainly different from our homomorphism $\zeta\colon \Sigma_{n_1,\ldots,n_r} \to \Hol(F_N)$; indeed, the two maps do not even have the same target.
+Theorem~\ref{thm:zetastab} implies that the two maps nevertheless agree on homology after sufficient stabilization. \end{remark}

-\end{theorem} \begin{proof} For the duration of the proof, we will work with homology with coefficients in $A$, and will omit the coefficients from the notation.
+\begin{proof}[Proof of Theorem~\ref{thm:zetastab}] For the duration of the proof, we will work with homology with coefficients in $A$, and will omit the coefficients from the notation.
 After the proof is complete, we will resume our convention of defaulting to $\F_2$-coefficients.

 Diagram~\eqref{diag:zetastab} embeds as the top left-hand rectangle into the diagram

 Here the vertical maps in the bottom left-hand square are induced by the quotient maps from the holomorphs to the automorphism groups, and all remaining maps except for $\zeta_\ast$ are induced by inclusions.
 That the maps so indicated are isomorphisms follows from Theorems~\ref{thm:stability} and \ref{thm:galatius}.
 The bottom left-hand square and the right-hand rectangle commute, so to prove the claim, it is enough to show that the outer rectangle commutes.